kgc00/expo/docs/pages/faq/react-native-vector-icon-usage.md

 }
 ```

-Importing and using and EvilIcon icon:
+Importing and using an EvilIcon icon:

 ```js
 import React from 'react';